Menu icon

 Date field validations

 Once you’ve added the field in the workflow editor, hover over it and you’ll see a three-dot menu in the top-right corner of the field.
 Click here and select Settings to open the validation settings.
-From here, set if you would only like dates to be collected before or after a date of your choosing.
-Select that date and add a note into the placeholder to reflect the validations that have been set.
-Click Apply to save the validation settings.
+Click Add rule to set whether the due date should be before or after a specific date or a dynamic date from the workflow.
+Click Save to save the validation settings.

 Date fields can be used in Conditional Logic and can be used to set Dynamic Due Dates.
-If you have a workflow run with a date form field in it, you are able to select a date (adding a time is optional).
+If you have a workflow run with a date form field in it, you can select a date (adding a time is optional).

 For any automations or dynamic due dates where you haven’t set a time, the default time will always be 8 AM in your Organization timezone.